About Prostate Cancer

 The prostate is a small gland, about the size of a walnut, that plays a vital role in the male reproductive system.
 It sits just below the bladder and encircles the upper part of the urethra, the tube responsible for carrying urine out of the body.
+Learning about prostate cancer is important because this gland can develop abnormal cell growth that affects urinary and reproductive functions.

 Prostate Cancer Occurrence?

-Prostate cancer occurs when cells in the prostate gland start growing uncontrollably.
+it occurs when cells in the prostate gland start growing uncontrollably.
 Under normal conditions, cells follow a cycle of growth, division, and death.
 However, when this process is disrupted, cells may continue multiplying instead of dying, leading to the formation of a tumor.
 These tumors can be either benign (non-cancerous) or malignant (cancerous).

 Prostate Cancer: Essential Insights & Key Stats